icambridge/iain.sexy/source/_drafts/are-you-a-good-developer.markdown

 ## Correct tool for correct job

 This isn't exactly an official practice per say.
 But it seems like such an obvious thing.
-Using the correct tool for the correct job seems obivous but as people who often break this, how often have you used something other than a bottle opener to open a bottle of beer.
+Using the correct tool for the correct job seems obvious, but it's quite often breached.
+How often have you used something other than a bottle opener to open a bottle of beer.
 This is not just a software developer problem, but I believe to be a really good developer then consistently you will use the correct tool for the correct job.

 Some examples of not using the correct tool for the correct job.
 Putting functions in a class then just calling those functions procedurally.
-Using automated testing tools to mointor your production web application.
-Using static code analysisers to run your CI.
+Using automated testing tools to monitor your production web application.
+Using static code analysers to run your CI.
 Using MongoDB to store relational and transactional data.

 # Advance

 At this level a lot of these things seem to go hand in hand in my opinion.

-## Law of demeter
+## Law of Demeter

 This is very simple your code only ever talks to/uses objects it knows exists directly.

-For example if you inject a query object into a method that method should then never access the query object to get to a parameter bag object.
-Instead what you do is create a method on the query object that calls the parameter bag object and returns the data you want.
-The benefits of this means you can refactor eaiser since you can clearly see where code is used and where it isn't.
-So if you were to change how the parameter bag works you only have to change it in the query class and not in every place the query class is used to pass the parameter bag.
+For example if you inject a request object into a method that method should then never access the request object to get to a parameter bag object.
+Instead what you do is create a method on the request object that calls the parameter bag object and returns the data you want.
+The benefits of this means you can refactor easier since you can clearly see where code is used and where it isn't.
+So if you were to change how the parameter bag works you only have to change it in the request class and not in every place the request class is used to pass the parameter bag.

+This also makes unit testing a lot easier since you don't need to mock the request class and then mock the parameter bag.
+You just mock the request class.

 For more info see

-## CQRS - Command query responsibility segeration
+## CQRS - Command query responsibility segregation

-Command query read segeration is a principal at the heart of is about seperating your reads from your writes.
+Command query read segregation is a principal at the heart of is about separating your reads from your writes.
 In my opinion you can apply this on several levels.
-For almost everything I think a on method level applys.
+For almost everything I think a on method level applies.
 But there is also on class level.
 And then there is system/service level which is actually the proper CQRS.

 On the method level no method that does a read should also be doing a write.
 But on an class level you no class that does reads should be doing writes.